Chapter 10 Data Visualization

 by = c("state" = "st_abb"))

-Let’s join the counts data frame with the us_map data frame that we defined in Section 10.14.1.
-We need to make sure that the order of lines and groups is preserved, and thus, after joining, we use the arrange function to sort those two columns.
+data frame that we defined in Section 10.14.1.
+We need to make sure that the order of lines and groups is preserved, and thus, after joining, we use the arrange

 filled_states_df <- left_join(us_map,